Brushfam/learn-page/docs/OpenBrush/smart-contracts/PSP22/Extensions/votes.md

 }
 ```

-You can check [that section](../../overview.md/#reuse-implementation-of-traits-from-openbrush) to understand how it works.
+You can check [this section](../../overview.md/#reuse-implementation-of-traits-from-openbrush) to understand how it works.

 ## Step 2: Set up your Storage
-It should add a `votes` field in your Storage.
-It should be named `votes` and have the type `votes::Data`.
-It stores information about delegations, [checkpoints]() for each account, which stores the number of votes at a certain time, and the total number of votes, also at a certain time.
+You need to add a storage field of type `votes::Data`, which will store the information about delegations, the number of votes at a certain time, and the total number of votes, at a certain time.
-Also, Storage should have a `nonces` field.
-It should be named `nonces` and have the type `nonces::Data`.
-It stores the number of nonces for each account.
-Nonce is a number that is incremented each time a user delegates tokens to another account by signature.
+Also, you will need a storage field of type `nonces::Data`, which stores the number of nonces for each account.
+Nonce is a number that is incremented each time a user delegates tokens to another account.
 ```rust
 #[ink(storage)]
 #[derive(Default, Storage)]